OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

 1. Follow the guidance to [test and validate your add-in](testing-and-tips.md).
 1. [Sideload](sideload-outlook-add-ins-for-testing.md) your add-in in Outlook on Windows, on Mac, or on the web.
 1. Open Outlook on Android.
 If you have Outlook already open on your device, restart it.

+    > [!NOTE]
+    > The implementation of event-based activation in Outlook on iOS is currently in progress.

 1. Create a new message.
 The event-based add-in adds the signature to the message.
 If you have a signature saved on your mobile device, it will briefly appear in the message you create, but will be immediately replaced by the signature added by the add-in.

     :::image type="content" source="../images/outlook-mobile-signature.png" alt-text="A sample signature added to a message being composed in Outlook mobile.":::